Stripe Payment Link to a file download with a confirmation email in 30 minutes

 • Configure the API Gateway Stage Variables

-Once done, our Lambdas and API Gateway (Stages) will be configured to process the requests as we want, grabbing the file from S3, creating a pre-signed URL and
+Once done, our Lambdas and API Gateway (Stages) will be configured to process the requests as we want, grabbing the file from S3, creating a pre-signed URL and redirecting the user.

 Increasing Lambda's memory